-It’s a grim thought, but organising your finances to cover your funeral costs can be one of the most important parts of alleviating stress from your family in an already vulnerable time.
-However, a report from Australian Seniors said that only 25 per cent of seniors have their funeral arrangements in place for when they pass.
+It’s a grim thought, but organising your finances to cover your funeral costs can be one of the most important parts of alleviating stress for your family during an already vulnerable time.

 This is by far the most straightforward way to make a payment on a funeral, as it involves paying off funeral fees in full or in instalments over a period of time, generally from 12 to 60 months.